ibm-cloud-docs/billing-usage/billing-faq.md

 {: faq}

 The SoftLayer permission for managing invoices might not have been migrated correctly in {{site.data.keyword.Bluemix_notm}}.
 Ask your account owner to add you to the View account summary access group.
 For more information, see [Managing migrated SoftLayer account permissions](/docs/iam?topic=iam-migrated_permissions).

+## How do I confirm that I received an expected credit?
+{: #receive-credit}
+{: faq}

+Credit might take a few hours to appear in your account.
+To see whether a credit was added, go to **Manage > Billing and usage**, and select **Usage**.
+The credit might be listed in the Active subscriptions and credits section.

+If the credit isn't on the Usage page, go to **Invoices** and click link with the date for your next recurring invoice.
+If you don't see the credit on the next recurring invoice, it's not yet added to your account.
+Check back later to verify that you received the credit.